yongjiaw/semantic-program/README.md

 - data and ML platforms with evolving semantic models
 - hybrid symbolic-statistical systems

-The practical significance is not that systems have never performed keyed update, aggregation, or retrieval.
-They have.
-The significance is that these operations are usually scattered across backend conventions and application-specific code.
-SAFER gives them a shared semantic vocabulary and makes the consequences — aggregation, refinement, expansion, and compositional reuse — explicit.
+For data applications, the practical significance is that keyed update, aggregation, lineage, and retrieval can be described using one shared semantic vocabulary instead of being spread across backend conventions and application-specific code.
+For Soar-style cognitive architectures, the same vocabulary clarifies which capabilities remain naturally expressed through working memory, productions, episodic memory, semantic memory, or external modules, and which additional memory-side options are worth making explicit.

 ## Current Status